CIRS-Girona/Thematic2.5D/JOSS/paper.md

 4.  **Inference:** The trained model is used to predict the locations of UWMM in new, unseen images.
 5.  **Evaluation:** The model's predictions are compared against ground-truth data to assess performance quantitatively.

-This project implements this entire workflow in a configurable and automated pipeline, building on the foundational work of Gleason et al. to provide an accessible software tool.
+This project implements this entire workflow in a configurable and automated pipeline, building on the foundational work of @Gleason:2015. to provide an accessible software tool.

 # Methodology

 ![The implemented classification framework is depicted in the above flowchart.
 The left section outlines the primary stages of the pipeline, while the right section details the specific components and features utilized in each stage. \label{fig:flowchart}](flowchart.jpg)

-The `UWMM-Baseline` pipeline processes underwater images, depth maps, and masks to generate a labeled dataset of uniformly sized tiles for training and testing.
+The `UWMM-Baseline` pipeline processes underwater images, depth-maps, and masks to generate a labeled dataset of uniformly sized tiles for training and testing.
 It identifies potential UWMM and background locations using masks, extracting corresponding square tiles from image and depth data.
 To address class imbalance, a fixed number of background tiles are sampled per image, and only a subset of available UWMM pixels are used as tile centers.
 Data augmentation is applied by rotating UWMM tiles at multiple angles.

-From the processed tiles, 2D-derived and 3D-derived features are extracted, extending the feature set proposed in [@Gleason:2015]:
+From the processed tiles, 2D-derived and 3D-derived features are extracted, extending the feature set proposed in @Gleason:2015:

 -   **2D-derived Features (from optical images):**
     -   **Color Histograms:** HSV color distributions to capture seabed and UWMM appearance.